axelerant/testimonials-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Testimonials Widget plugin allows you to display random or rotating portfolio, quotes, reviews, showcases, or text with images on your WordPress blog.
+Testimonials Widget plugin allows you to display random or selected portfolio, quotes, reviews, showcases, or text with images on your WordPress blog.

 == Description ==
-Testimonials Widget plugin allows you to display random or rotating portfolio, quotes, reviews, showcases, or text with images on your WordPress blog.
+Testimonials Widget plugin allows you to display random or selected portfolio, quotes, reviews, showcases, or text with images on your WordPress blog.
 You can insert Testimonials Widget content via shortcode, theme functions, or widgets with category and tag selections and having multiple display options such as random or specific ordering.

-More than one Testimonials Widget section can be displayed at a time.
-Each Testimonials Widget separately pulls from the `testimonials-widget` custom post type.
+More than one Testimonials Widget instance can be displayed at a time pulls from the `testimonials-widget` custom post type.
 Additionally, with shortcodes and theme functions, you can display a short or long list or rotation of testimonials.
 Each Testimonal Widget has its own CSS identifier for custom styling.

 Widgets display content sans `wpautop` formatting.
 This means no forced paragraph breaks unless the content specifically contains them.
 You can enable `wpautop` via the "Keep whitespace?" option.

 Through categories and tagging, you can create organizational structures based upon products, projects and services via categories and then apply tagging for further classificaton.
 As an example, you might create a Portfolio category and then use tags to identify web, magazine, media, public, enterprise niches.
 You can then configure the Testimonial Widget to show only Portfolio testimonials with the public and enterprise tags.
 In another Testimonial Widget, you can also select only Portfolio testimonials, but then allow web and media tags.

-Single testimonial view supports image, source, title, location, email, company and URL details.
+The single testimonial view supports image, source, title, location, email, company and URL details.

 = Primary Features =

 * Admin interface to add, edit and manage testimonials
-* Capable of handling Multiple widgets per page or post
+* Capable of handling multiple widgets per page or post
-* Fields for source, title, location, testimonial, email, company and URL details
+* Fields for source, testimonial, image, title, location, email, company and URL details
-* Filters to manipulate testimonial layout and presentation
+* Filters to manipulate testimonials output
 * Multiple paging options for testimonials listings
 * Settings screen for site-wide option defaults
 * Shortcodes and theme functions for listings and rotation
-* Single testimonial view includes image, source, title, location,, email, company and URL details
+* Single testimonial view includes image, source, title, location, email, company and URL details
 * Testimonials archive view

 = Testimonials Widget Premium Plugin Features =